Leadership & Management 2 Human & Business Resource Management

 For this course, the learning activities / assignments are:

-• Three on-line discussion board activities
+• Three short learning activities

 TimeDescriptionEvaluative Components